 SpaceX Falcon 9: The Benchmark

-- Payload to LEO: ~22,800 kg
+- Payload to LEO: ~22,800 kg (expended); ~17,500 kg with droneship recovery

-- Estimated cost per kg to LEO: ~$2,700
+- Estimated cost per kg to LEO: ~$2,700–3,000 (dedicated)

-- Reliability: 99%+ success rate
+- Reliability: >99% success rate

 The key to Falcon 9's economics is reusability.
 By recovering and reflying the first stage booster, SpaceX has dramatically reduced the marginal cost of each launch.
-The exact internal cost per launch is not public, but estimates suggest SpaceX's cost to fly a reused booster may be as low as $15-20 million, with the remainder of the published price representing margin and second-stage costs.
+The exact internal cost per launch is not public, but estimates suggest SpaceX's marginal cost to fly a reused booster may be as low as $15–20 million, with the remainder of the published price representing margin and second-stage costs.

 For the space industry, Falcon 9's pricing and reliability have become the gravity well that everything else orbits around.